hyprland-community/hyprls/parser/data/sources/Environment-variables.md

 XDG specific environment variables are often detected through portals and applications that may set those for you, however it is not a bad idea to set them explicitly.

+If your [desktop portal](https://wiki.archlinux.org/title/XDG_Desktop_Portal) is malfunctioning for seemingly no reason (no errors), it's likely your XDG env isn't set correctly.

 ## Qt Variables